Find Affordable College Courses

 Read full report on Biological & Biomedical Sciences at Washington State University

-With a ranking of #7, Pacific Lutheran University did quite well on this year’s best schools for biological and biomedical sciences students.
-Located in the suburb of Tacoma, PLU is a private not-for-profit school with a small student population.
+Pacific Lutheran University ranked #7 on this year’s Best Biological & Biomedical Sciences Schools in Washington list.
+Located in the suburb of Tacoma, PLU is a private not-for-profit college with a small student population.

 On average, biological and biomedical sciences graduates from PLU take out $24,250 in student loans while working on their degree.